sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 parent: Basic ReShade Guides
 ---

-# Understanding and Using ReShade
+# Mastering ReShade

-To make the most of ReShade, it's a good idea to get to know its UI.
-As understanding what ReShade has to offer, and how to navigate it's menu can help you down the line!
+Understanding the ReShade UI is key to using it effectively.
+Knowing what it offers and how to navigate its menu is beneficial!

-Press the `HOME` key (or `POS1` on some keyboards, depending on your locale) to bring up the on-screen tutorial.
+Press `HOME` (or `POS1` in some locales) to start the on-screen tutorial.

-If you're new to ReShade, **stick with this tutorial** - it'll cover the basics and give you a solid foundation for what's next. **Don't skip it!**
+If you're new to ReShade, follow this tutorial - it covers the basics and sets a solid foundation. **Don't skip it!**

-If you've already skipped the tutorial, don't worry - we'll go through each feature and menu in this guide.
+Skipped the tutorial already?
+No worries - we'll cover each feature and menu in this guide.

 ---

 <details markdown="block" class="details-tree">
 <summary>Exploring the Home Tab</summary>

-The `Home` tab in ReShade is where all the shaders, and their configurations, are located.
+The `Home` tab in ReShade houses all shaders and their configurations.

-With that in mind, it is one of the most important tabs of ReShade, but it can be complex.
+Being one of the most crucial tabs in ReShade, it can be a bit intricate.

-Below will be a breakdown of each part of the `Home` tab to help guide you into understanding what is offered:
+Below, we'll dissect each part of the `Home` tab to help you grasp its offerings:

 ---

 <details markdown="block" class="details-tree">
 <summary>Current Preset</summary>

-Let's start by identifying the active preset in ReShade, as shown in the highlighted section below:
+First, identify the active preset in ReShade, as shown below:

 ![Current Preset](../images/understanding-and-using-reshade/rsui_preset.png){: style="max-width:65%" }

-To the right of the current preset dropdown, you'll find a `+` button.
-Use this to create a new preset.
-Next to it, the diskette icon serves to save your preset.
+On the right of the preset dropdown, there's a `+` button for creating new presets.
+The diskette icon next to it is for saving your preset.

-To the left of the current preset dropdown, you'll find `<` and `>` buttons.
-These buttons switch the current preset to the next avaliable one in the same directory.
-ReShade will smartly identifie which `.ini` files in your game directory are presets!
+On the left, `<` and `>` buttons switch to the next available preset in the same directory.
+ReShade will smartly identify which `.ini` files in your game directory are presets!

-When saving your preset, ReShade by default will save presets in the game directory, in a file named `ReShadePreset.ini` unless renamed.
+By default, ReShade saves presets in the game directory, in a file called `ReShadePreset.ini` unless you rename it.

 </details>